gwena/Kata-StringCalculator-Ruby/README.md

     expect(add("1001,2\n3000")).to eql(2)
   end

-  it 'should cater for delimiter of multiple length' do
+  it 'should handle for delimiter of multiple length' do
     expect(add("//[;;;]\n1;;;2\n3")).to eql(6)
   end

-  it 'should cater for multiple delimiters' do
+  it 'should handle for multiple delimiters of multiple lengths' do
     expect(add("//[;;;][$$$]\n1;;;2$$$3")).to eql(6)
   end
 end